Kelly Tolhurst: Political career

 Tolhurst was appointed as the Parliamentary Under-Secretary of State for Local Government and Homelessness at the Ministry of Housing, Communities and Local Government in September 2020, replacing Luke Hall, who had in turn replaced Simon Clarke in a different position in the same department.
 She resigned from this position in January 2021 after receiving "devastating family news".

 On 1 July 2022, Tolhurst was appointed Government Deputy Chief Whip and Treasurer of the Household by Prime Minister Boris Johnson, following the resignation of Chris Pincher.

 On 7 September 2022, she was appointed Minister of State in the Department for Education.

 On 8 March 2023, she was appointed as a member of the Privy Council.

-In the 2024 United Kingdom general election, she was unseated by Lauren Edwards from the Labour Party.
+In the 2024 general election, she was unseated by Lauren Edwards from the Labour Party.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Tolhurst was appointed as Director at Skippers Line Marine Coatings UK.